Joecowboy/MOVIE2K.bundle/README.md

 Debug Options are for testing Host sites.
 When enabled the Plugin will only playback content from the Host site being debugged.
 The following fields will be used with this.
 You will need to fill in the Debug Host name along with either the Debug Host URL or Debug Movie2k URL.
 This will allow you to see what errors are thrown in the Movie2k plugin log file if a Host site has changed their code structure.

+###Link Type:

+Link Type is allows you to choose they type of link you want to test.
+They are 1 - Iframe, 2 - Embeded, 3 - Script and 4 - Anchor links.

 ###Debug Host Name:

 Debug Host Name you will need to enter the enter the domain name with out the .com, .net, .tv, ect...
 Example: www.flashx.tv and you would enter Flashx with the first letter in upper case.